find a Clinician/Physician

 10. Under no circumstances will Operating Room personnel attempt to repair electrical equipment or conduct major repairs of laser optical systems.
 Appropriately qualified repair personnel should conduct necessary repairs and equipment preventive maintenance.

-11. No laser shall be utilized (made ready) unless, water, saline and/or a fire extinguisher is immediately available and/or open on the surgical field.
+11. No laser shall be utilized (made ready) unless, water, saline, and/or a fire extinguisher is immediately available and/or open on the surgical field.

 12. Flame retardant materials and draping shall be utilized at all times.